--- Create process model

 points(positions(toa_ppm), pch = 17, col = 'red')

 The smooth function applies a Rauch–Tung–Striebel smoother the the estimates.
-Filtering utilizes previous measures to update current position estimates, while smoothing uses future measures to refine these estimates ever further.
+Filtering utilizes previous measures to update current position estimates, while smoothing uses future measures to refine those filtered estimates ever further.

 For the sake of completeness, below is the Kalman filtered and smoothed results from our earlier TDOA positioning model.